agilepro/software-craftsmanship/docs/Design/Usability/part03-hoops.md

 #  Usability Means Not Jumping Through Hoops

 The image of being forced to jump through hoops is one of being required to take arbitrary actions in arbitrary orders just to satisfy some goals that are either unseen or at least not in the interest of the user.
 Some software is like that.
-You have to perform functions that you don’t want to do, that you know you are going to get rid of, in order to satisfy some internal constraint of the software.
+You have to perform functions that you don't want to do, that you know you are going to get rid of, in order to satisfy some internal constraint of the software.

 Some programmers feel it is their duty to _prevent_ users from doing _incorrect_ things with the software.
 The rational is that they are trying to _prevent_ the user from making a mistake, or doing something wrong.
 They often will explain that at any point in using a product, that you should only be allowed to take actions that a proper and correct at any given time.
 They then employ a simplistic model of what is correct.
 They want to enforce correctness at every step of usage.